ECC-BFMC/Documentation/source/data/vehicletoeverything/TrafficCommunication.rst

 Localization system
 -------------------

-It has four main components: server, robot client(cars) and anchor device and tag device.
+It has four main components: server, localization box and anchor device and tag device.
 The anchors are set into know positions on the track.
+The tag devices, communicate with the anchors in order to get their position on the map;

+The localization box instead does the following:
+  - Reads via I2C communication the tag location on the map.
+  - Calculates it's accurate position on the map, integrating BNO055.
+  - Hosts a BLE server and waits for the server connection to it.
-The tag devices, communicate with the anchors in order to get their position on the map; then the tags connect to the server and sends in the location data.
-The server collects and stores the data from the tag devices (location on map) and waits for connections from the robot clients; then, upon connection, it serves the desired data to the clients.
+  - Shares RAW and calculated position on the map.

+The server collects and stores the data from the tag devices and waits for connections from the robot clients; then, upon connection, it serves the desired data to the clients (raw data only).
 Down below a picture describing the process.

 .. image::  ../../images/vehicletoeverything/Localisation_system.png
   :align: center